esmaeil-ahmadipour/login_tdd/README.md

 5. Refactor code: Refactor the code to acceptable standards.

 ## Types of TDD:
-1. Unit Testing: This type of testing focuses on individual units or components of a system, such as classes or methods.
+1. Widget testing: This type of testing in flutter , is a process of testing the UI of a widget to ensure that it is functioning as expected.
+It involves testing the widget’s visual elements, such as its size, color, and layout, as well as its interactive elements, such as buttons and text fields.
+Widget testing can be done manually or with automated tools.
-2. Integration Testing: This type of testing focuses on how different components interact with each other.
+2. Unit Testing: This type of testing focuses on individual units or components of a system, such as classes or methods.
-3. Acceptance Testing: This type of testing focuses on verifying that a system meets its requirements and is ready for production use.
+3. Integration Testing: This type of testing focuses on how different components interact with each other.